-Our second generation CDK inhibitor, CYC065, is an oral, highly selective inhibitor of CDK enzymes.
+Cyclacel's second generation CDK inhibitor, CYC065, is an oral, highly selective inhibitor of CDK enzymes.
 CYC065 has been shown to have increased anti-proliferative potency and improved pharmaceutical properties compared to seliciclib.
-Investigational new drug or IND-enabling studies with CYC065 are in progress supported by a \$1.5 million grant from the Biomedical Catalyst of the United Kingdom government.
+Investigational new drug ("IND") enabling studies with CYC065 have been completed with support from a \$1.8 million grant from the Biomedical Catalyst of the United Kingdom government.